Montana Aggravated Assault Laws

 Knowingly Causing Serious Bodily Injury

-Aggravated assault can be charged when the victim suffers “serious bodily injury,” which is a physical injury that creates a substantial risk of death.
+A person commits the offense of aggravated assault if the person purposely or knowingly causes serious bodily injury to another person.
+Serious bodily injury is a physical injury that creates a substantial risk of death.
 An example of aggravated assault includes physical contact, such as a beating, that places the victim in critical condition or in a coma.

 Aggravated assault also occurs when the physical contact results, or can reasonably be expected to result, in serious permanent disfigurement, such as severe facial scars due to boiling water or acid, or extended loss of a part of one’s body or organ.
 The loss must be more than temporary, but not necessarily permanent.
 For example, losing one’s spleen after a knife wound to the abdomen, or having to amputate a finger after a bruising fight, would support a charge of aggravated assault.